 Janine Jones, PhD, NCSP (PY00002482)

-Dr. Jones is the Director of the University of Washington, School Psychology Program and she oversees the program operations.
-She is a Professor of School Psychology and a Licensed Psychologist.
+Dr. Jones is a Professor of School Psychology at the University of Washington and a Licensed Psychologist.
 Dr. Jones teaches courses and supervises graduate students in school psychological assessment, multicultural issues in school psychology, advanced personality assessment, and advanced clinical interventions.
 Her clinical orientation is Culturally Responsive Interpersonal Psychotherapy with adolescents (CR-IPTa).
 She is also an applied researcher with a primary focus on multicultural interventions.
 She studies effective practices for working with children and families and the impact cultural context has on the effectiveness of interventions.

 James Mazza, PhD, NCSP (PY00002818)